Buyer Guides · San Diego · Down Payment Assistance

 Beyond the standard DPA landscape, several San Diego employers and institutions offer homebuying assistance to their employees.
 These are worth investigating if you work for any of the organizations below.

-UC San Diego — Faculty Housing Assistance Program (FHAP) Active
+UC San Diego — Faculty Housing Assistance (MOP)

 Program Mortgage Origination Program (MOP)